rtanubra/Trafus-Server/readme.md

     <li>budget (new budget for category) - name or budget required</li>
 </ul>

+Success will return the updated category as an object.

 #### `DELETE /category/:categoryId`

 Deletes a category from trafus_categories by id.